Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Sea Crest Health Care Center at its Brooklyn facility, reporting 274 affected workers.
+The largest notice was filed by Sea Crest Health Care Center at its Brooklyn facility, reporting 274 affected workers.
 Shore View Nursing Home c/o Sea Crest Health Care Center followed with 255 workers.

 Trend & Outlook